Empowering Employees with Disabilities

 Support for prospective employees with disabilities (Kao Group in Japan)

-For prospective employees with disabilities, we provide information about the support that the company provides for employees with disabilities before they join, and by confirming in advance what support each employee will need, we help to increase the peace of mind these employees will feel once they become part of the company.
+For prospective employees with disabilities, we provide information about the support that Kao provides for employees with disabilities before they join, and by checking in advance what support each employee will need to work, we help to increase the peace of mind they will feel once they become part of the company.

 Fostering an organizational culture where employees with disabilities can work with peace of mind